AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/LOCALIZATION.md

 * Then, go to the `PinpointLocalier.java` file and go to where it tells you to replace the current statement with your pinpoint port in the constructor.
 Replace the `deviceName` parameter with the name of the port that the pinpoint is connected to.
+* Confirm that your Pinpoint is returning valid position data using the `Localizer Direction` op mode.
 * Next, follow the instructions left by the TODO: comment and enter in the odometry measurements either in mms or inches (We have the conversion rates listed).
 * First, to ensure that your pinpoint is properly connected, please run the `SensorGoBildaPinpointExample.java`